-22 Most importantly, I think a part of me is 23 acknowledging who I am and that outside all of those roles, 24 I'm somebody who tries to just get on through the day and 25 plow through these systems and carry a little bit of weight
+Most importantly, I think a part of me is acknowledging who I am and that outside all of those roles, I'm somebody who tries to just get on through the day and plow through these systems and carry a little bit of weight

-5 MS. CHRISTA BIG CANOE: Now, Angela, I 6 understand that you yourself have experienced some 7 violence.
-So with whatever level you're comfortable 8 sharing with us, I'm going ask if you can talk a little bit 9 about that before we turn to Zaylyn.
+MS. CHRISTA BIG CANOE: Now, Angela, I understand that you yourself have experienced some violence.
+So with whatever level you're comfortable sharing with us, I'm going ask if you can talk a little bit about that before we turn to Zaylyn.

-10 MS. ANGELA LAVALLEE: As my first experience 11 that I did not ask for with violence happened when I was 12 three years old.
-I was sexually abused by a man that was a 13 friend of the family and he used me and abused me until I 14 was age 12, or no I was age -- yeah, about age 12.
-And it 15 was done fairly -- very sneaky and very cruel, and the 16 sexual abuse was done when family wasn't around.
+MS. ANGELA LAVALLEE: As my first experience that I did not ask for with violence happened when I was three years old.
+I was sexually abused by a man that was a friend of the family and he used me and abused me until I was age 12, or no I was age -- yeah, about age 12.
+And it was done fairly -- very sneaky and very cruel, and the sexual abuse was done when family wasn't around.

-I come from a very woman dominated family, a 17 trusting family.
+I come from a very woman dominated family, a trusting family.
 My grandmother actually raised me.
-18 My 19 mum -- my grandmothers older daughter -- oldest daughter, and she took me in as her own daughter and she took me away 20 from that bad lifestyle.
-However, he found his way back 21 22 into my life and it continued on until I was 12.
-And then I went to school and -- so he couldn't follow me to school 23 because I went to Frontier Collegiate, and that's where I 24 25 met the father of my children.
+My mum -- my grandmothers older daughter -- oldest daughter, and she took me in as her own daughter and she took me away from that bad lifestyle.
+However, he found his way back into my life and it continued on until I was 12.
+And then I went to school and -- so he couldn't follow me to school because I went to Frontier Collegiate, and that's where I met the father of my children.

-And without getting into too much detail with that story, because he is an indigenous man who has experienced his own way of childhood stuff, and it never should have happened to him.
-So we were the shadows of his abuse.
-But the abuse with him was 10 years and every time it was very physical, a lot of emotional.
+And without getting into too much detail 1 with that story, because he is an indigenous man who has 2 3 experienced his own way of childhood stuff, and it never should have happened to him.
+So we were the shadows of his 4 abuse.
+But the abuse with him was 10 years and every time 5 6 it was very physical, a lot of emotional.
 So my three older kids were exposed to a lot of that violence.

-I had to get some face surgeries because my 8 9 nose was fractured, took three -- three surgeries.
-The 10 doctors wanted to do more, but I'd had enough being prodded I left him when I was 26 and it took some time.
-11 at.
-I think the longest was -- to heal from -- was the emotional 12 13 abuse and the understanding of that, and why it happened, and try not to hate myself because of what had happened to 14 me, and learning that it was not my fault, and knowing 15 where to go for help and support.
-And also reconnecting 16 with him, without trusting him again and hearing his story.
-17 I think there was a lot of restorative justice between us 18 19 in that.
-So yeah, that's --- and come to terms with that type of reconciliation.
-1 MS. ANGELA LAVALLEE: Yeah.
-2 MS. CHRISTA BIG CANOE: Those are tools, I'm 3 4 guessing, you use every day in your work with others?
-MS. ANGELA LAVALLEE: 5 Yeah.
-MS. CHRISTA BIG CANOE: Can we talk about 6 how having experienced that violence also gives you an 7 ability to recognize when violence is occurring, even if 8 9 people can't say it or talk about it themselves?
-10 MS. ANGELA LAVALLEE: I think there's a lot of signs that lived experience opens up for you.
-I can go 11 to school for five, 10 years, and sit there and learn about 12 13 what violence really is.
-But if I don't have the experience of what it knows -- what is feels like to be 14 hit, what it feels like to be raped of your money, what it 15 feels like to be raped, what it feels like to be sexually 16 violated, I think I would have a really hard time 17 resonating with people that come in and see me.
-18 19 I think I'm -- there's going to be a lens 20 that I'm going to carry into the support, and I think an education is valued more in our society if you have a 21 22 diploma.
-However, there's so many indigenous people out there that have overcome violence, that overcome 23 residential school, that overcome colonization, however 24 we're not acknowledged and we're not valued because we 25

-20 MS. CHRISTA BIG CANOE: And I think it's 21 fair to say you introduced yourself with all of the work 22 you do, the volunteer work you do.
-I'm assuming a lot of 23 that is also driven by your life experience and ---24 MS. ANGELA LAVALLEE: Yeah.
+7 8 I had to get some face surgeries because my 9 nose was fractured, took three -- three surgeries. doctors wanted to do more, but I'd had enough being prodded 10 I left him when I was 26 and it took some time.
+11 12 think the longest was -- to heal from -- was the emotional abuse and the understanding of that, and why it happened, 13 and try not to hate myself because of what had happened to 14 15 me, and learning that it was not my fault, and knowing where to go for help and support.
+And also reconnecting 16 17 with him, without trusting him again and hearing his story.
+I think there was a lot of restorative justice between us 18 in that.
+So yeah, that's ---19 MS. CHRISTA BIG CANOE: And I think it's 20 21 fair to say you introduced yourself with all of the work you do, the volunteer work you do.
+I'm assuming a lot of 22 that is also driven by your life experience and ---23 MS. ANGELA LAVALLEE: Yeah.
+24